Coronavirus – What should businesses do?

 By Ryan Bickham - Head of Employment and Dispute Resolution

-As of the 2nd March 2020, my first suggestion would be don't panic!
-There have only been 40 reported cases in the UK.
-However, it is sensible to be proactive in order to avoid risk to your staff and disruption for your business.
+It is sensible to be proactive in order to avoid risk to your staff and disruption for your business.
 It is an employer's duty to protect the health, safety and welfare of their employees and other people who might be affected by their business.

 I would suggest the first step is review your business continuity policy and any steps you may need to take for staff to work from home, if this becomes necessary.